-• Conduct Street Outreach and Provide Access to Shelter

-- Comprehensive Youth-Centered Service Model - Street-Based Services to RHY Victims of Trafficking
+- o Conduct Street Outreach and Provide Access to Shelter - o Comprehensive Youth-Centered Service Model - o Street-Based Services to RHY Victims of Trafficking

-Applicants will detail how they will provide runaway, homeless, and street youth effective access to emergency shelter or safe housing 24 hours a day that includes a staffed 24/7 telephone number available for youth accessing shelter.
+Applicants will detail how they will provide runaway, homeless, and street youth effective access to emergency shelter or safe housing 24 hours a day, which includes a staffed 24/7 telephone number available for youth accessing shelter.
 Applicants must identify and/or discuss the number of full-time equivalent staff providing direct outreach to youth.